na-na-hi/renget/archive/95fri.md

 #Day 12: Encounters

-Birds chirping, warm sunlight, today was a another typical Tuesday, typical enough that something you'd expect at a Muggle school would overjoy the students: the professor was "sick".
+Birds chirping, warm sunlight; today was a another typical Tuesday, typical enough that something you'd expect at a Muggle school would overjoy the students: the professor was "sick".
 "*Today's Potions Class will be cancelled as Professor Sharp will be busy with a special assignment from our Esteemed Headmaster himself.*"
 In truth it was most likely another case of Headmaster Black needing secret brewing: glittering moustache wax; enchanted pommade, who knows?

 Sighing in relief upon reading the notice on the House Board, Margaret left the Common Room book in hand, planning to spend a quiet day studying by her lonesome, hoping today would be an uneventful day but bracing for the unpredictable: she was studying at Hogwarts, after all.
-Walking, and reading, down the corridors, the Gryffindor remembered words that made her sigh. "*Meet me in the Undercroft*" Perhaps it was the powerful, ancient magic permeating the Castle walls, summoning coïncidences and aligning the stars, perhaps it was her trademark bad luck: Sebastian Sallow was facing her, looking at her expectantly, what was he doing there in the middle of a deserted corridor at 05:30?
+Walking, and reading, down the corridors, the Gryffindor remembered words that made her sigh. "*Meet me in the Undercroft*" Perhaps it was the powerful, ancient magic permeating the Castle walls, summoning coïncidences and aligning the stars, perhaps it was her trademark bad luck: Sebastian Sallow was facing her, looking at her expectantly; what was he doing there in the middle of a deserted corridor at 05:30?
 Interrupting the girl's thought, the boy spoke up, his trademark cocky grin spread across his face: "*Ready to meet me in the Undercroft?*"
 Stifling her laughter, Margaret nodded and followed the boy silently, secretly cursing his slow pace and admiring the Castle's beautiful interior on their way to the Defense Against the Dark Arts Tower.

 Enjoying this unusually warm morning, a lone Hufflepuff student was sitting on the Courtyard fountain, a large grin on her face as she scribbled romantic stories in her notebook, taking her eyes off the paper only to look at the sky longingly before giggling quietly and resuming her storytelling.
 She felt inspired, *something* was in the air today; love?
 Romance? "*Aren't those the same, though?*" she thought.
-Trying to find the perfect ending, the girl lifted her head from her notebook and looked around the courtyard: having spent longer than she realized on her romantic fiction she realized a few other students had joined her in enjoyed the morning warmth, she scanned the area looking for inspiration, perhaps a kissing couple?
+Trying to find the perfect ending, the girl lifted her head from her notebook and looked around the courtyard: having spent longer than she realized on her romantic fiction she realized a few other students had joined her in enjoying the morning warmth, she scanned the area looking for inspiration, perhaps a kissing couple?
 Blushing slightly, she shook her head and resumed her search: a couple of Jobberknolls flying and pirouetting in unisson, a large shadow diving towards her...
 Both curious and anxious, she squinted and the shape, recognizing some sort of bird...
 A bearded vulture?
 Spreading its large wings, the creature slowed its descent not too far from the young student before erupting in an oddly artistic puff of greenish smoke: a tall man was now standing in front of her, his clothes gracefully draping his statuesque body without exposing his modesty.
 "*Woah!*" exclaimed the girl.